 a few scrapes of nutmeg, if desired

 In the morning, preheat oven to 375 degrees.
 Pour the custard mix into a pie plate.
+Cut the chilled oatmeal into nine equal squares.
 Dip oatmeal squares into mixture, allow to soak for 30 seconds on each side.

 Over medium-low heat, melt 1 tablespoon of butter or coconut oil in a non-stick pan.
 Place 2 slices of oatmeal ’bread’ at a time into the pan and cook until golden brown, approximately 2 to 3 minutes per side.
 Remove from pan and place on baking sheet in oven for 5-10 minutes.
 Repeat with all 9 slices.
 Serve immediately with maple syrup or your favorite topping.

-Either way you make this, the oat squares get nice and crisp on the outside, while still being soft and creamy on the inside….and you’re eating oatmeal, people!
-I hope you guys like breakfast recipes, because that seems to be where my mind is at!
-Pancakes and cereal and oatmeal….oh my!
+Either way you make this, the oat squares get nice and crisp on the outside, while still being soft and creamy on the inside….and you’re eating oatmeal, people.

 Wish us luck packing and moving!
 The girls are super excited!